arminc/clair-scanner/README.md

 ## Docker containers vulnerability scan

 When you work with containers (Docker) you are not only packaging your application but also part of the OS.
-Therefore it is crucial to know what kind of libraries might be vulnerable in you container.
-One way to find this information is to use and look at the Docker Hub or Quay.io security scan.
-The problem whit these scans is that they are only showing you the information but are not part of your CI/CD that actually blocks your container when it contains vulnerabilities.
+It is crucial to know what kind of libraries might be vulnerable in your container.
+One way to find this information is to look at the Docker registry [Hub or Quay.io] security scan.
+This means your vulnerable image is already on the Docker registry.

-What you want is:
+What you want is a scan as a part of CI/CD pipeline that stops the Docker image push on vulnerabilities:

 1. Build and test your application
 1. Build the container
 1. Test the container for vulnerabilities
-1. Check the vulnerabilities against allowed ones, if everything is allowed pass, otherwise fail
+1. Check the vulnerabilities against allowed ones, if everything is allowed then pass otherwise fail

-This straight forward process is not that easy to achieve when using the services like Docker Hub or Quay.io.
-This is because they work asynchronously which makes it harder to do straight forward CI/CD pipeline.
+This straightforward process is not that easy to achieve when using the services like Docker Hub or Quay.io.
+This is because they work asynchronously which makes it harder to do straightforward CI/CD pipeline.

 ## Clair to the rescue

-CoreOS has created an awesome container scan tool called "clair".
+CoreOS has created an awesome container scan tool called Clair.
 Clair is also used by Quay.io.
 What clair does not have is a simple tool that scans your image and compares the vulnerabilities against a whitelist to see if they are approved or not.

-This is where clair-scanner comes in to place.
+This is where clair-scanner comes into place.
 The clair-scanner does the following:

 * Scans an image against Clair server
 * Compares the vulnerabilities against a whitelist
-* Tells you if there are vurnabilities that are not in the whitelist and fails
+* Tells you if there are vulnerabilities that are not in the whitelist and fails
 * If everything is fine it completes correctly

 ## Clair server or standalone

-For the clair-scanner to work you need a clair server.
-It is not always convenient to have a dedicated clair server therefore I have created a way to run this standalone.
+For the clair-scanner to work, you need a clair server.
+It is not always convenient to have a dedicated clair server, therefore, I have created a way to run this standalone.
 See here <https://github.com/arminc/clair-local-scan>

 ## Credits

-The clair-scanner is a copy of the Clair 'analyze-local-images' <https://github.com/coreos/analyze-local-images> with changes/improvments and addition that checks the vulnerabilities against a whitelist.
+The clair-scanner is a copy of the Clair 'analyze-local-images' <https://github.com/coreos/analyze-local-images> with changes/improvements and addition that checks the vulnerabilities against a whitelist.

 ## Build

-clair-scanner is build with Go 1.9 and uses `dep` as dependencies manager.
+clair-scanner is built with Go 1.9 and uses `dep` as dependencies manager.
 Use the Makefile to build and install dependencies.

 ```bash
 make ensure && make build